It seems like everyone calls themself a podcaster these days. Some might even say that the market is oversaturated.

 Here are a few ideas for promoting your podcast on social media:

 - Facebook: Create a Facebook page for your podcast and share each new episode.
-You can also join relevant Facebook groups and share your episodes there.
+You can also join relevant Facebook groups and share your episodes there (but please don’t abuse the @everyone tag!)

 - Twitter: Tweet about each new episode and use hashtags to reach new listeners.